 The ART's sources of liquidity are from (a) the \$25 million transferred to the ART by Adelphia pursuant to the Plan on the Effective Date, (b) the successful resolution of Causes of Action and (c) earnings on invested cash balances.
 Receipts from these sources are used to pay professional and operating expenses of the ART and to fund Distributions to the Holders after reserving cash required to pay future professional and operating expenses of the ART.
 The Trustees regularly evaluate the future financial needs of the ART.
-The Trustees will retain sufficient cash to administer the ART and fund the prosecution of the Causes of Action.
+The Trustees will retain sufficient cash to administer the ART.